 “I’m influenced by classic black and white cartoons, old comic books and advertising art from the 1930’s through the 1950’s”, explains Frank Forte, “I’ve taken all of these influences and attempted to capture a vintage feeling as well as incorporate modern themes of pop culture and surrealism.”

 4633 Hollywood Boulevard

 Los Angeles, CA. 90027

 Asylum Press is exhibiting at San Diego Comic Con on July 23 - 27, 2014 at the San Diego Convention Center.
 We're located in booth 1528 -- next to the Heavy Metal booth.
 "Girls and Corpses," voted the weirdest magazine in the world" by MTV, will be joining us with special guests: TERA PATRICK (Playboy cover girl and ex-porn star) and FARRAH ABRAHAM (MTV Reality star).
 Tera will be signing her issue of the comedy/horror magazine on Thursday July 24 and Friday July 25, and Farrah will be there to sign items on Saturday July 26 and Sunday July 27.
 The girls haven't revealed their cosplay outfits yet for the show, but they will be sure to grab eyeballs!

 For more info about this mega summer event, visit the SDCC website.

 Join the inmates at the Asylum to get the inside scoop on what's happening in the deliciously demented world of Asylum Press.
-You will have insider access to exclusive behind-the-scenes artwork, extended preview pages, comic book production tips and techniques, and special discounts on books.
+You'll have access to behind-the-scenes artwork, comic production tips & special discounts.